If you are new to Clover and want to get it going quickly, try the following:

 |JDOM||A library for accessing, manipulating, and outputting XML data from Java code.|

-An open source toolkit for creating interactive data visualisations.
+An open source toolkit for creating interactive data visualizations.

 To prevent library version mismatches, all of these libraries have been obfuscated and/or repackaged and included in the Clover JAR.
 We do this to prevent pain for users who may use different versions of these libraries in their projects.